How to Get into the Harvard MBA Program (Ultimate Guide)

 Here’s what to keep in mind:

-Choose recommenders who know you well, who can speak to your growth and your potential — not just your accomplishments.Your post-MBA goals don’t have to be locked in.
+Choose recommenders who know you well, who can speak to your growth and your potential — and do it enthusiastically and with very specific examples.

 HBS doesn’t expect perfection — but they can spot fluff from a mile away.